 For forty years, the CDC\'s National Health and Nutrition Examination Survey (NHANES) has collected data on the caloric intake of Americans, answering the simple and important question of how much food we eat.
 This research has in turn been used to instruct public health policy.
-NHANES is actually the basis for national standards of height, weight, and … Continue reading 40 Years of Government Nutrition Data May Be Flawed”
+NHANES is actually the basis for national standards of height, weight, and … Continue reading 40 Years of Government Nutrition Data May Be Flawed

 via What Your Favorite Ice Cream Says About You [Infographic].